-Subsidies have been proposed by several researchers, using different models and names.
+Related work Subsidies have been proposed by several researchers, using different models and names.
 The reader is referred to the papers mentioned below for additional useful references and motivating examples.

-Our work follows the model suggested by Bachrach et al. [3], which studied bounds and computational aspects of the CoS, focusing on the family of weighted voting games.
-That initial work has been extended by several other researchers [20, 15, 2], who addressed the computation of the CoS in various families of TU games, including Network Flow games, Graph games, Connectivity games, Anonymous games, and others.
+Our work follows the model suggested by Bachrach et al. [2009a], which studied bounds and computational aspects of the CoS, focusing on the family of weighted voting games.
+That initial work has been extended by several other researchers [Resnick et al., 2009; Meir et al., 2010; Aziz et al., 2010], who addressed the computation of the CoS in various families of TU games, including Network Flow games, Graph games, Connectivity games, Anonymous games, and others.

-A model for subsidies was independently suggested by Bejan and Gómez [5], who focused (as we do) on the relationship between subsidies and other solution concepts.
+A model for subsidies was independently suggested by Bejan and Gómez [2009], who focused (as we do) on the relationship between subsidies and other solution concepts.
 We adopt some of their notation, which is useful in our case as well.
 However, in their work the additional payment required to stabilize a game is gathered from the participating agents by means of a specific taxation system, rather than injected into the game by an external authority.
 We do not assume any form of taxation.

-Particular attention has been devoted in Economics to expense sharing games, where agents share the cost of a project, rather than its profits (see, for example, [17, 13, 9]).
-In some of these papers there are additional requirements in addition to stability, whereas we impose none.
+Particular attention has been devoted in Economics to subsidies in expense sharing games, where agents share the cost of a project, rather than its profits (see, for example, [Immorlica et al., 2005; Devanur et al., 2005]).
+Despite some small differences between the models, restricted cooperation can be similarly defined and studied in expense games, although we are unaware of such work.

-Restrictions on the cooperation structure have also been studied extensively, where the specific restriction may depend on the particular application (see [16, 10, 1, 19]).
-While the interaction with many solution concepts has been explicitly addressed, we are unaware of previous work that aims to quantify the affect of such restrictions on stability.
+Restrictions on the cooperation structure have also been studied extensively, where the specific restriction may depend on the particular application (see [Myerson, 1977; Faigle, 1989; Algaba et al., 2001; Pulido and Sanchez-Soriano, 2006]).
+While the interaction with many solution concepts (including the core) has been explicitly addressed, we are unaware of previous work that aims to quantify the affect of such restrictions on stability.